 All of that mendacity means more people are unable to discern truth from reality.
 Add to that retweeting of satire sites as if they’re reality (today!) and conspiracy theories as facts, and you’ve got a “crazy uncle,” as Savannah Guthrie recognized last night.

-But a forceful, confident and charming personality, combined with a glossing-over of scientific facts and a p, can lead to a willingness to follow along blindly.
+But a forceful, confident, and charming personality, combined with a glossing-over of scientific facts, can lead to a willingness to follow along blindly.

 When Franz Anton Mesmer arrived in Paris in 1778, he was just such a type.
 He presented his theory of animal magnetism to local physicians and established himself in an impressive apartment, using his confidence to win over the mildly skeptical.